smithtaylord/fs-journal/quizzes/week02.md

 **1.** Which keywords are used to declare a variable in JavaScript?
 <!-- enter you answer in the space below -->
 ```
+let const and var, but we never use var
 ```
 **2.** What is the definition of a function?
 <!-- enter you answer in the space below -->
 ```
+A function is a "program" within your code that does a specific thing (what ever the user programed it to do. )
 ```
 **3.** What are the `SOLID` principles?
 <!-- enter you answer in the space below -->